What is Vegetable Glycerin

 Vegetable glycerin is odourless, colourless and clear.
 It has a consistency of syrup and has an extremely sweet flavour to it.

 Besides E Liquid, glycerin is popular in the food industry for two primary reasons: it's a sweet flavour, but has fewer calories than sugar; and it's hygroscopic, that is, it absorbs moisture from the atmosphere.
 Thus, it is used to keep them moist and to sweeten foods.
+It can also be used for soap making supplies for glycerin soap and used in the hair.
 The compound is metabolized more slowly than sucrose and so doesn't have such a striking effect on glucose levels.
 In addition, it will not lead to tooth decay that is bacterial.
 Foods advertised as being low in carbs in many cases are sweetened with glycerin.

 In addition, there are medical uses for vegetable glycerin.
 It's a regular ingredient in cough mixtures, because of its soothing properties.
 Other uses are to treat gum disease, as it inactivates the related bacterial colonies; and as a topical treatment for numerous skin problems, including psoriasis, rashes, burns, bedsores and wounds; as a laxative, in the shape of suppositories.